37 Steady Level-Flight Operations

 Summary & Closure

 The analysis used to quantify level flight performance depends on the type of airplane, i.e., jet-propelled or propeller-driven airplanes.
 The main difference is that the output of a jet engine is quantified in terms of its thrust production, while the output of an engine driving a propeller is quantified in terms of its power output.
 A large fraction of the total aircraft drag comes from the wing, which depends on its angle of attack and flight Mach number.
-However, the airframe drag and everything else other than the wing is also a significant contributor to the total drag of the airplane.
-Once the drag (or an estimate for drag) is determined, then the thrust or power requirements for flight can be determined at any given aircraft weight and operational density altitude.
-Using the engine characteristics (thrust available or power available as well as specific fuel consumption), then many performance characteristics of an airplane can now be calculated,
+However, the airframe drag, and everything other than the wing, is also a significant contributor to the total drag of the airplane.
+Once the drag (or an estimate for drag) is determined, the thrust or power requirements for flight can be determined at any given aircraft weight and operational density altitude.
+Using the engine characteristics (thrust available or power available as well as specific fuel consumption), many performance characteristics of an airplane can now be calculated,

 5-Question Self-Assessment Quickquiz